| | |

 • Potatoes: Substitute with turnips or sweet potatoes.

-• Thyme (Dried): Replace with Italian seasoning or dried summer savory.
+• Thyme (Dried): Replace with Italian seasoning or dried summer savoury.

 • Tomatoes (Diced): Use canned crushed tomatoes.